nickreynolds/artonomous/README.md

 Thanks to everyone who has contributed thus far!
 The issues present the work necessary.
 Feel free to pick up where you can.
 I'll be writing a more extensive contributors guide soon.

+## Developing Locally

+To build contracts, deploy them to ganache locally, and copy them into the front-end package so they can be accessed there simply run `yarn preparelocal` from the root directory (with ganache running in another terminal).

+Then run `yarn start` from the `/packages/front-end` directory.

 ## Licensing

 It's imperative that the software used to generate the art is permissively licensed.